 Also worth considering

-The Pixel XL competes directly with other premium "phablet" style large screened devices, which means its competition includes phones such as the recently launched Apple iPhone 7 Plus, Samsung’s Galaxy Note 7 (which should be back on sale by the time the Pixel XL launches) and Huawei’s Mate 8 device.
+The Pixel XL competes directly with other premium "phablet" style large screened devices, which means its competition includes phones such as Apple's iPhone 7 Plus, or Huawei’s Mate 9 device.
 If the core appeal is in having a clean Android experience, it may also be worth considering last year’s premium Google Nexus phone, the Huawei-produced Nexus 6P.